Radiative equilibrium: Pointwise radiative equilibrium

-Following Planck (1914), a radiative field is often described in terms of specific radiative intensity, which is a function of each geometrical point in a space region, at an instant of time.
+Following Max Planck (1914), a radiative field is often described in terms of specific radiative intensity, which is a function of each geometrical point in a space region, at an instant of time.
 This is slightly different from Prevost's mode of definition, which was for regions of space.
 It is also slightly conceptually different from Prevost's definition: Prevost thought in terms of bound and free heat while today we think in terms of heat in kinetic and other dynamic energy of molecules, that is to say heat in matter, and the thermal photon gas.
-A detailed definition is given by Goody and Yung (1989).
+A detailed definition is given by R. M. Goody and Y. L. Yung (1989).
 They think of the interconversion between thermal radiation and heat in matter.
-From the specific radiative intensity they derive $\mathbf{F}_\nu$, the monochromatic vector flux density of radiation at each point in a region of space, which is equal to the time averaged monochromatic Poynting vector at that point (Mihalas 1978 on pages 9–11).
+From the specific radiative intensity they derive $\mathbf{F}_\nu$, the monochromatic vector flux density of radiation at each point in a region of space, which is equal to the time averaged monochromatic Poynting vector at that point (D. Mihalas 1978 on pages 9–11).
 They define the monochromatic volume-specific rate of gain of heat by matter from radiation as the negative of the divergence of the monochromatic flux density vector; it is a scalar function of the position of the point: